digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/packagemanagement.rst

 - **Unknown**: The package may exist in the local participant stores, but it has no associated topology transaction issued by the participant node (i.e. it is unknown topology-wise).
 A package pertaining to a DAR that was uploaded with the vetting flag disabled is unknown.

-- **Check-only**: This concept has been introduced in protocol version 7 for supporting :ref:`Smart contract upgrades <smart-contract-upgrades>` and it allows a participant to announce via a `CheckOnlyPackages` topology transaction that a collection of Daml packages are known but can only be used for validating pre-existing contracts on the ledger and not for executing new Daml transactions.
+- **Check-only**: The package appears at least in a `CheckOnlyPackages` topology transaction and it allows a participant to announce that a collection of Daml packages are known but can only be used for validating pre-existing contracts on the ledger and not for executing new Daml transactions.
+This concept has been introduced in protocol version 7 for supporting :ref:`Smart contract upgrades <smart-contract-upgrades>`.

-- **Vetted**: This state is unchanged from the previous protocol versions.
-A package in this state appears at least in a `VettedPackages` topology transaction and allows the participant to accept new transactions that reference it in Daml action nodes.
+- **Vetted**: A package in this state appears at least in a `VettedPackages` topology transaction and allows the participant to accept new transactions that reference it in Daml action nodes.
+This state includes is unchanged from the previous protocol versions.

-For a package that is unknown (topology-wise), the vetting operation issues a `VettedPackages` topology transaction for the submitting participant node referencing all the packages in the DAR.
+For a DAR that is unknown (topology-wise), the vetting operations (``participant.dars.vetting.enable(darHash)`` or ``PackageService.vetDar``) issues a `VettedPackages` topology transaction referencing all the packages in the DAR.

 To exemplify, let's vet the examples DAR again: